Loudon Wainwright III And Vince Giordano Play From The Great American Songbook

 GROSS: That's great.
 What are some of the most influential recordings for you as a tuba player that made you want to play tuba and shaped, like, what you wanted to do with it?

-GIORDANO: Well, most of the dance band music for the 1920s features a tuba in the rhythm section 'cause it was a great instrument to record.
-It was much louder than the string bass in those years, and there was thousands of recordings made.
+GIORDANO: Well, most of the dance band music from the 1920s features a tuba in the rhythm section 'cause (ph) it was a great instrument to record.
+It was much louder than the string bass in those years.
+And there was thousands of recordings made.
 And I particularly like a fellow named Joe Tarto, who I took a few lessons with.
 He worked with Red Nichols and Sam Lanin and Don Voorhees, and he had a great feel.
 And that was something that I try to aspire to, getting that great feel and sound to drive the band or the combo.

 GROSS: What were some of the typical bass lines that would be played on tuba then in the '20s?